dmg-illc/nlg-uncertainty-probes/README.md

 Precommputed scores for a large variety of models and decoding algorithms are available at: [https://doi.org/10.5281/zenodo.10025272](https://doi.org/10.5281/zenodo.10025272).

 ## Probing Representations of Uncertainty and Assessing Statistical Fitness
-We assess the statistical fitness of the candidate system by analysing its outputs w.r.t. itself (self-variability) or a system known to be plausible (human references) for different divergence measures.
+We assess the statistical fitness of the candidate system by analysing its outputs with respect to itself (self-variability) or a system known to be plausible (cross-variability), i.e., human references, for different divergence measures.
 This analysis is done in `fitness_analysis.ipynb`.
 This notebook also contains the plots included in the paper.

+## Acknowledgements
+This research was supported by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No. 819455 and grant agreement No. 101043235), the EU’s Horizon Europe research and innovation programme (grant agreement No. 101070631, UTTER) and the ELLIS Amsterdam Unit.